nielslange/eco-cube-ubud/README.md

 # Homestay Ubud

-**tl;dr:** This project describes the building of our bungalow in Ubud in user stories.
+**tl;dr:** This project describes the building of our homestay in Ubud in user stories.

 ## Target group